 - Admission process

 Ratings can be given from 1 to 5 and no distinction is made between local and international students.
 The only exception is category 3, where reviews collected through ESN are not taken into account due to the high chance of them coming from exchange students, who do not normally experience a regular admission process.
-With that out of the way, let’s go through the six categories together:

 2. Student-teacher interaction